ZainabEid/ZobaToys-E-Commerce/developing-notes-Emam.md

 1. make a new directory in root or app or anywhare calded helpers and create the new php file
 2. write in side it function only function functionname(){return 'name';}
 3. activate auto-load: // any function can be called publically
-    1. vendor/composer.json: inside "autoload" : {} make "files" array that include the helper files path
+    1. vendor/composer.json: inside "autoload" : {} make "files" : []array that include the helper files path
-4. run >> composer dumb-autoload
+4. run >> composer dump-autoload

 ## MAKE:REQUEST for validations